How to Plan the Perfect African Safari

 two cheetah with a safari vehicle spotted during a perfect african safari

 We don’t recommend a self-drive or DIY trip for such a memorable holiday.
-You don’t want to come home with regrets of what you could have done, or wondering if you were overcharged because you were a newbie.
+You don’t want to come home with regrets about what you could have done or wondering if you were overcharged because you were a newbie.
 This is one time when you get what you pay for.

 Another important reason to book through an agent is the 24/7 safari support you get.
-A great service provider will match the locations to your goals, comfort level, and month you plan to travel.
+A knowledgeable provider will match the locations to your goals, comfort level, and the month you plan to travel.
 They will recommend the perfect safari itinerary for you and deliver a vacation that you’ll treasure for the rest of your life.

-You can be assured of having expert trackers and guides, who will answer questions, know where to find the animals, keep you from getting stuck in the mud, and make sure you stay safe.
+You can be assured of having expert trackers and guides, who will be able to answer questions, know where to find the animals, keep you from getting stuck in the mud, and make sure you stay safe.
 (You don’t want to be charged by an elephant, do you?)

-ⓘ TIP: No guide can guarantee what you’ll see on safari, because animals and weather can be unpredictable.
-But if you’re especially keen to see a specific animal or bird, chances are your guide can take you to specific areas where they’re often found.
+ⓘ TIP: There is no way to guarantee what you will see on safari because animals and the weather can be unpredictable.
+However, if you really want to see a certain animal or bird, your guide might be able to take you places where they like to hang out.

 ● Overland safari

-This is the classic safari, usually what comes to mind when someone talks about going on safari.
+When someone mentions going on safari, this is what usually comes to mind.
 It’s the ultimate way of exploring Africa’s wildlife, complete with the pleasures of old-school camping.

-Overland safari trips are typically enjoyed in small groups.
+Overland safari trips are typically small group adventures.
 They’re reminiscent of the excursions embarked upon by 13th-century hunters, and there’s a real sense of excitement being out in the open.

 man photographing antelope on safari